ClearBreach

 • Contact information for follow-up questions from the affected individual

-PIPA allows organizations to notify the OIPC before notifying individuals in limited circumstances — specifically when there is a risk that notification to individuals could alert a suspect and impede a law enforcement investigation.
-This is a narrow exception and requires OIPC approval.
+Alberta PIPA allows organizations to notify the OIPC before notifying individuals in limited circumstances — specifically when notification to individuals could alert a suspect and impede a law enforcement investigation.
+This is a narrow exception requiring OIPC coordination.
 In most cases, notification to individuals and to the OIPC should happen concurrently.

-Dual obligations: when both Alberta PIPA and PIPEDA apply
+What do I do when both Alberta PIPA and PIPEDA apply?

 Many Alberta organizations are subject to both Alberta PIPA and PIPEDA because they engage in some combination of intraprovincial and interprovincial commercial activity.
 When both frameworks apply and a breach occurs: